Sameeryadav12/Voice_Assistant/tests/README.md

 # 🧪 Tests

-This directory contains test files and utilities for the Sigma Voice Assistant.
+This directory contains test files and utilities for the Jarvis Voice Assistant.

 ## 📁 Test Files